gradle/gradle/design-docs/model-rules-targets.md

 ### `RuleSource` methods can be applied to all subjects of matching type

+Candidates:

 - Add `@Each` annotation.
-When applied to a rule method, the rule method is applied to each
+When applied to a rule method, the rule method is applied to each matching subject.
+- Change all by-type rules to apply to all matching subjects (which would actually be the case for `@Path` as well).
+Add a `@Single` annotation to declare that exactly one is expected.

+### Rule should not be applied to a given binary more than once

-- Alternatively/additionally, allow this to be added to a `RuleSource`
+- Change `ModelMap.put()` to add a reference to an element.
+- Change rule application to ignore references.
+- Change model report to format references as a link to the target element.

+### Rule should not be applied to a given task more than once

+- Apply the above to `tasks`.

+### Rule should not be applied to a given source set more than once

+- Apply the above to `sources`.

+### Core plugins apply rules using `RuleSource` instead of iteration

+Use these features in the core plugins.